 Keep it simple – keep it simple.
 Make it a simple action that will help you achieve your long term goal.
 For example, read for 30 minutes a day.
 Reading is excellent for personal development and a good habit to have to improve writing skills.

 Stretch yourself – make the action big enough to allow you to grow and develop the required skills.
-For example, write 500 words a day towards the book you want to write.
+For example, write 500 words a day about the book you want to write.

 Have an accountability partner – one way to help you create successful habits is to have an accountability partner.